grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-recording-rule.md

 **Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
 To edit rules, configure one of the other rule storage types.

-**Mimir** - When configuring a Grafana Prometheus data source to point to Mimir, use the legacy `/api/prom` prefix, not `/prometheus`.
+**Grafana Mimir** - When configuring a Grafana Prometheus data source to point to Grafana Mimir, use the legacy `/api/prom` prefix, not `/prometheus`.
 Currently, we support only single-binary mode and you cannot provide a separate URL for the ruler API.

 > **Note:** If you do not want to manage alerting rules for a particular Loki or Prometheus data source, go to its settings page and clear the **Manage alerts via Alerting UI** checkbox.